‘General Hospital’ Buzz: Was Dr. Kim Nero Involved In The Jason-Drew Memory Swap Experiments?

 The speculation was sparked after some General Hospital fans claimed that Kim looked like she was ready for the encounter with Patient 6 (Steve Burton) and that her display of emotion when she first sighted Patient 6 at the Corinthos’ Thanksgiving dinner party did not appear to be spontaneous.
 She looked suspiciously calm when the man who might have been her ex-husband, Drew, suddenly entered the room.
 Some fans claimed that her subdued emotion raises important questions and suggests that her identification of Patient 6 as Drew might not have been sincere, according to Celeb Dirty Laundry.

-Other fans noted that it seemed odd that a reclusive medic felt comfortable with her son, Oscar (Garren Stitt), dating Josslyn Jacks (Eden McCoy), the step-daughter of the notorious mobster, Sonny Corinthos (Maurice Benard), and his wife, Carly (Laura Wright).
+Other fans noted that it seemed odd that a reclusive medic felt comfortable with her son, Oscar (Garren Stitt), dating Josslyn Jacks (Eden McCoy), the stepdaughter of the notorious mobster Sonny Corinthos (Maurice Benard) and his wife, Carly (Laura Wright).

 The apparent incongruities have sparked speculation that it could even turn out that Dr. Kim Nero was the specialist who led the brain mapping and memory switching experiments that ruined the lives of the Quartermaine twins, Jason and Drew.
 The fact that she is a medical professional who spends much of her time at work indicates that she could be a researcher.
 Fans will recall that she excused her inability to meet Carly earlier by claiming she was always busy at work.